Can You Become More Creative?

 Let Your Mind Wander

 The easiest stimulation for creativity is problem solving.
 Let your mind wander to all sorts of crazy places thinking about things that you don’t prefer, or things that need improvement, or things that make you frustrated.
-(Note, it’s “things”, not “people” that make you frustrated.)
+(Note, Use “things”, not the frustrating “people” for stimulation.)
 Just like talents with music or art or mathematics, creativity may well be a bias in our DNA, but also just like music or art or mathematics, even those that don’t have a natural talent can learn it.

 No, they usually don’t teach it in school like music or mathematics, but there are lots of opportunities all around to learn and practice.
 I personally think this is one area where the economics of plenty are truly manifest — there are always more good ideas.